Hny0305Lin/fork_orangemix/README.md

 - Steps: forTest: 12～ ,illustration: 20～
 - Clipskip: 1 or 2
 - Upscaler : Latenet (nearest-exact)
+- CFG Scale : 5 or 6 (4～8)
-- Denoise strength: 0.5 (0.5~0.6)
+- Denoise strength: 0.5 (0.45~0.6)
 If you use 0.7～, the picture will change too much.
 If below 0.45, Block noise occurs.

 🗒Model List

 - AbyssOrangeMix2_sfw｜BasilMix U-Net Blocks Weight Merge
   - AbyssOrangeMix2_nsfw｜+ NAI-NAISFW Merge
     - AbyssOrangeMix2_hard｜+ Gape0.3 Merge

 ※Changed suffix of models.
-_base → _sfw: _base was changed to _sfw.
+_base →_sfw: _base was changed to_sfw.
-_night → _nsfw: Merged models up to NAI-NAI SFW were changed from _night to _nsfw.
+_night →_nsfw: Merged models up to NAI-NAI SFW were changed from _night to_nsfw.
-_half and non suffix → _hard: Gape merged models were given the suffix _hard.gape was reduced to 0.3 because it affects character modeling.
+_half and non suffix →_hard: Gape merged models were given the suffix _hard.gape was reduced to 0.3 because it affects character modeling.

 ▼How to choice models